 Internet Safety for Kids: Prevention is More Important Than Cure

 Kids Get Access to Internet More Easily Than Before

 In the 21st century, keep your kids safe online can be especially challenging since smartphone access has become more prevalent.
-According to Pew Research Center, 95% of teens can access to a cellphone, and 45% of teens online almost constantly, 44% of teens go online several time a day.
+According to Pew Research Center, 95% of teens can access to a cellphone, and 45% of teens online almost constantly, 44% of teens go online several times a day.
 Even younger kids can get access to internet in large numbers.
 Based on a study from the Center for Cyber Safety and Education, more than 60% of fourth to eighth kids can be exposed to cellphones or tablets, almost 50% of them have a computer at home.

 All these statistics state that kids have more opportunities to explore and learn online.
 Meanwhile, more internet risks are coming on the way.
 Parents should have the internet safety talk and ways to control unwanted content as soon as kids are given a connected device.

 What Kinds of Dangers that Your Kids Are Facing?

-Internet give the rise of threats to personal safety
+Internet gives the rise of threats to personal safety

-The growth of the internet makes digital communication become possible, which can allow people communicate with others through the internet, sometimes people can also contact with some malicious users who often use the internet for personal gain.
-Children are often the targets of these malicious users, parents should pay more attention to this.
+The growth of the internet makes digital communication become possible, which can allow people to communicate with others through the internet.
+Sometimes people can also contact some malicious users who often use the internet for personal gain.
+Children are often the targets of these malicious users.
+Parents should pay more attention to this.
 The most common threats to personal safety include below: